-The recent Secretary of Defense-directed Nuclear Enterprise Review (NER) and the Program and Budget Review for the FY 2016 budget formulation focused significant attention on the recapitalization, sustainment, and modernization of our nuclear deterrence systems and infrastructure.
+The Navy remains committed to addressing and implementing recommendations of the 2014 Nuclear Enterprise Review (NER).
+The Program and Budget Review for the FY 2017 budget formulation preserves all current enhancements to the Nuclear Enterprise, focusing significantly on the recapitalization, sustainment, and modernization of our nuclear deterrence systems and infrastructure.
 The NER provided the Navy a thorough and unbiased look at our nuclear forces.
 Overall, the report found that the nuclear enterprise is safe, secure, and effective today but it also found evidence of systemic problems that, if not addressed, could undermine the safety, security, and effectiveness of elements of the force in the future.
-Fortunately the Navy's internal Nuclear Weapons Assessment and the SSP Comprehensive Self-Assessment identified most of the issues underscored during the NER.
+Fortunately, the Navy's internal Nuclear Weapons Assessment and the SSP Comprehensive Self-Assessment identified most of the issues underscored during the NER.
 In fact, the report validated numerous efforts already underway.

-The Navy has taken active steps to address the more than 68 recommendations with Navy equity contained in the report.
-Significant action has been taken to implement each recommendation, generally focused on a few key areas, including: oversight, investment, and personnel and training improvements.
-These implementation actions have been funded with an additional budget request of \$407M in FY 2016 and \$2.2B across the FYDP.
+The Navy continues to address the more than 68 recommendations with Navy equity contained in the report.
+Significant action has been taken to implement each recommendation, focusing on the following areas: oversight, investment, and personnel and training improvements.
 With respect to oversight, the Navy is clarifying the nuclear deterrent enterprise leadership structure and reducing administrative burdens imposed on the forces.
-The Nuclear Deterrent Enterprise Group (NDERG), formed and led by the Secretary of Defense will provide regular oversight of the nuclear enterprise.
-The Navy Nuclear Weapons Oversight Council has become the Navy's mechanism to ensure NDERG recommendations and guidance are properly implemented and that investments achieve the intended effect.
+The Nuclear Deterrent Enterprise Review Group (NDERG), formed and led by the Secretary of Defense will continue to provide regular oversight of the nuclear enterprise.
+The Navy Nuclear Deterrent Mission Oversight Council is the Navy's mechanism to ensure the NDERG recommendations and guidance are properly implemented and that investments achieve the intended effect.

-Regarding training and personnel the Navy is planning a significant investment to build a margin in the deterrence force and clear the SSBN maintenance backlog.
-Some of the recommendations involve long-term cultural or organizational changes, and the Navy has matched the right responsibilities with the right leaders.
+Regarding training and personnel, the Navy is planning a significant investment to build a margin in the deterrence force and clear the SSBN maintenance backlog.
+The Navy is matching the right responsibilities with the right leaders in order to address the recommendations involving long-term cultural and organizational challenges.
 There will be an emphasis on the importance of the deterrence mission through updated vision statements, revised campaign plans, and methods to eliminate obstacles to enhance moral conduct and relieve the pressures on Sailors, training, and work-life balance.
-More specifically the Navy will apply additional resources to Strategic Mission personnel with a planned \$28M and an increase of 44 Full Time Equivalents (FTE) in FY 2016.
-In addition 160 FTEs were added for the Strategic Weapons Facilities and TRIDENT Training Facility to improve sustainment and training of the ballistic missile submarine force.